State of the Field of Institution-based

 Community Organizing Research Project

-Mexico, announces the release the first phase of a comprehensive national census of institution-based
+(Duke University), shares the findings of a new national census of all institution-based community

 In 1999, Interfaith Funders conducted a national census of IBCOs to provide a baseline for